 J.B.
-Simmons is the author of five novels and countless legal briefs.
-His newest book tells the story of the church that George Washington served over two centuries ago.
-The Unbound trilogy fast forwards to 2066, and the Gloaming books speak to timeless philosophy.
+Simmons is the author of seven books and countless legal briefs.
+His latest novel, The Babel Tower, tells the story of a Silicon Valley billionaire who sets out to build the world's tallest tower in the American heartland.
+The Unbound trilogy fast forwards to the world ending in 2066, and the Gloaming books speak to timeless philosophy.
 What's the common thread?
 Books that tackle hard questions and turn them into page-turners.
 Smart stories, big ideas.

 National radio host and author Hugh Hewitt on Unbound: “This is going to be huge. . . .
 The Da Vinci Code meets The Hunger Games meets Left Behind. . . .
 An imagining epic.”